CJ-Cepe/outliner/README.md

         - get current tab id
         - get load data
             - check if current tab's ID is present
-                - if yes, send data to popup (with tabID)
+                - if yes, send data to popup (with tabID)???
                 - if no, send default value to popup
 - Input/Button
     - per change/event send message to background